lukedavoli/Azul_Board_Game/Testing/aiTests/README.txt

 The following are a list of numbered test cases, followed by a list of numbered tests, each listing the test cases covered by it.
 Listed test cases are all that are intentional, however tests will most likely cover additional test cases inadvertently.
-The number in square brackets denotes the seed used.

 ----------
 TEST CASES